CycloneDX/cyclonedx-cli/README.md

 This is a preview version of the CycloneDX CLI tool.

+It currently supports converting between JSON and XML SBOM formats.

+## Local Docker Image Build

+After cloning this repo locally and running `local-docker-build.sh` you can use `docker run cyclonedx/cyclonedx-cli`.

 ## Supported Platforms

 Supported official builds are planned for these platforms: